 Stories about the sinister powers of the tree helped build fear and fascination around it.
 Some claimed that if you fell asleep under it, the poison seeping from its damp roots would infect your brain.
 According to one story related to St. Francis, an Umbrian man who napped under the tree awoke paralysed but was later healed after the saint appeared to him in a dream.

 The legend of Benevento’s walnut tree sprung mainly from the original Lombard tradition.
 But the background of the cult of Iside here may also have contributed.
 Snake symbols found on urns and other objects originating from her temple suggest that serpents were worshipped through her cult, and this tradition was passed on to the Lombards.

 There is uncertainty about the location of the original magic tree, but most records say it is somewhere around the Ponte Leproso, which crosses the Sabato river on the outskirts of town.
-There isn’t much evidence of witches in Benevento, but I’m sure an inventive person could come up with an interesting tour down to the river, stopping at some spooky sites, that many curious tourists would be happy to pay for.
+There isn’t much evidence of witches in Benevento, but I’m sure an inventive person could come up with an interesting tour down to the river, stopping at some eerie sites, that many curious tourists would be happy to pay for.